 Current BAWSCA-Wide Total Water Demand Compared to Pre-Drought Conditions

-For 2010-11, total demand was 223 mgd.
-In response to drought conditions, voluntary water conservation targets of 10% were initiated during Summer 2007, and continued in 2011.
+For FY 2011-12, total demand of the BAWSCA service area was 223 mgd.
 In comparison, in FY 1996-97, BAWSCA-wide demand, including demand for sources in addition to the regional water system, equaled the pre-drought demand of FY 1986-87 at 260 mgd.

 Meeting Projected BAWSCA-Wide Total Water Demand

-In FY 2008-09, BAWSCA and its member agencies initiated the development of a long-Term Reliable Water Supply Strategy (Strategy) to meet the projected water needs of its member agencies and their customers through 2035 and to increase their water supply reliability under normal and drought conditions.
+In FY 2008-09, BAWSCA and its member agencies initiated the development of a Long term Reliable Water Supply Strategy (Strategy) to meet the projected water needs of its member agencies and their customers through 2035 and to increase their water supply reliability under normal and drought conditions.
 The Strategy is proceeding in three phases.
-Phase I was completed in June 2010 and defined the magnitude of the water supply issue and the scope of work for the Strategy.
-Phase IIA of the Strategy is currently under development and will result in a refined estimate of when, where, and how much additional supply reliability and new water supplies are needed throughout the BAWSCA service area through 2035, as well as a detailed analysis of the water supply management projects, and the development of the Strategy implementation plan.
-Phase IIA will be complete in Summer 2012.
-Action by the BAWSCA Board to implement recommendations from Phase IIA is anticipated in Fall 2013.
+Phase I was completed in June 2010 and defined the magnitude of the water supply issues, identified over 65 potential projects that could potentially be developed to meet the identified need, and laid out the scope for the Strategy development.
+Phase II A was completed in July 2012, and the Phase IIA Report included a refined focus on meeting the dry years needs of the agencies, and presented the project evaluation criteria and preliminary information for 17 projects.
+The Final Phase of the Strategy is scheduled to be complete by December 2014.
+The Final Strategy Report will include a refined estimate of how much additional supply reliability and new water supplies are needed throughout the BAWSCA service area through 2035, as well as a detailed analysis and ranking of the potential projects that could be developed to meet that need.

 Current Water Supply by Source

-BAWSCA’s historical sources of supply vary little from one year to the next.
-Of the total amount of water used by BAWSCA agencies in FY 2010-11, 65% came from the SFPUC, 13% from groundwater, 16% from other sources (Santa Clara Valley Water District and the State Water Project), 3% from local surface water (primarily ACWD’s take from Lake Del Valle), and 3% from recycled water.
+The sources of supply used by BAWSCA agencies vary little from one year to the next.
+Of the total amount of water used by BAWSCA agencies in FY 2011-12, 65% came from the SFPUC, 13% from groundwater, 18% from other sources (Santa Clara Valley Water District and the State Water Project), 1% from local surface water (primarily ACWD’s take from Lake Del Valle), and 3% from recycled water.

 Current Water Use by Class of Customer